abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/kafka-azure/deploy.md

 layout: learningpathall
 ---

-## Install Kafka on Azure Cobalt 100
+## Install Kafka

-This guide walks you through installing Apache **Kafka 3.7.1** on an **Azure Cobalt 100 Arm-based VM** or inside a **Docker container running Azure Linux 3.0**.
+This guide walks you through installing lates version of Apache Kafka on an Ubuntu Arm virtual machine.
 You’ll download Kafka, extract it into `/opt`, configure permissions, and verify the installation by checking the installed version.

 Follow the below instructions to install Kafka on Ubuntu virtual machine.